-One of the main things you need to do, if you don’t cut them from your life, is establishing firm boundaries, them actioning them.
+One of the main things you need to do, if you don’t cut them from your life, is establishing firm boundaries then actioning them.

-We are individuals, so healing is what works best for you, it’s about breaking that trauma bond, I do have a post on here about this, then finding who you truly are, once you rediscover who you are, it’s get so much easier.
-If you’re in a negative mindset, you need to work on your programming, it will take work to start with, changes your thought process, it will get easier,
+We are individuals, so healing is what works best for you; it’s about breaking that trauma bond.
+I do have a post on here about this, then finding who you indeed are, once you rediscover who you are, it’s got so much easier.
+If you’re in a negative mindset, you need to work on your programming.
+It will take work to start with, changes your thought process.
+It will get easier,

-Finding out who you truly are, you have to put the work in, it is possible if you’re willing to learn, grow and accept change, trying out new interests until you discover what it is you enjoy and not what your mother forced on you to enjoy.
+Finding out who you indeed are, you have to put the work in; it is possible if you’re willing to learn, grow and accept change, trying out new interests until you discover what it is you enjoy and not what your mother forced on you to enjoy.

 A simple step is if you always order one of two dishes when you go out to eat, go for something you’ve never eaten before, try a restaurant you’ve never been to, join reading groups, gaining knowledge and meeting new people, try writing.

-Have a go at horse riding or take a simple walk, try dancing just try new activities, until you find what you enjoy for you. change the restaurant you usually eat in. whatever it keeps going until you find the things you truly love and enjoy doing, for you.
+Have a go at horse riding or take a simple walk, try dancing just try new activities, until you find what you enjoy for you.
+Change the restaurant you usually eat in.
+Whatever it keeps going until you find the things you genuinely love and enjoy doing for you.